Healing Families and Communities After Tragedy

 Learning, Growing and Gathering Together as a Community

-In 2018, VOICES held three conferences, each bringing together the 9/11 community and those impacted by other tragedies with leading practitioners, researchers and service providers with decades of professional expertise in the fields of mental health, bereavement, resiliency.
-Over 300 attendees joined our events and over 4,000 viewed the panels online, which were broadcast via Facebook Live.
+In 2018, VOICES held three conferences, each bringing together the 9/11 community and those impacted by other tragedies.
+Leading practitioners, researchers and service providers shared their decades of professional expertise in the fields of mental health, bereavement, and resiliency.
+Over 300 were in attendance, and over 4,000 viewed the events online via Facebook Live broadcast.

 New Jersey Resiliency Symposium